books

 -Planning Ahead

-Before you start creating any tables, we suggest that you take some extra time to plan out your intended database objects, deciding the names and types for each ...
+Before you start creating any tables, we suggest that you take some extra time to plan out your intended database objects, deciding the names and types for ...

 -Chapter 4.
 Applying SQL with PostgreSQL